Q: How/When do I pay for my fishing charter?

 Q: Are fish guaranteed?

-A: We have over 20 rods onboard and have a variety of different techniques we use based on the conditions and the time of year.
+A: We have many rods onboard and have a variety of different techniques we use based on the conditions and the time of year.
 In addition, we fish on a daily basis so we always know where the fish are or aren’t.
 Regardless, there is still only so much we can control and some days are slower than others.
 It’s called fishing, not catching but we do everything in our power to stay catching during every fishing charter here in Marco Island.

 Q: What is the deposit policy?